BLCM/bl3mods/Aaron0000/Balands/README.md

 Rico - Now always spawns with maximum shield parts.

-Rough Rider - Damage resistance increased to 50%, health bonus increased to 50%, now always spawns with maximum shield parts and no longer spawns with "None" parts.
+Rough Rider - Damage resistance increased to 50%, health bonus increased to 50%, now always spawns with maximum shield parts.

 Scream of Terror - Nova radius increased by 66%, capacity and delay reduced by 50%, recharge rate doubled.